 Welcome to the GEC Risk Advisory website.
-GEC Risk is a global governance, risk, ethics, compliance, corporate responsibility and reputation advisory firm providing strategic and tactical advice to boards, executives, investors and advisors around the world in multiple sectors including financial, utility, technology, infrastructure, think tank, academic and professional services.
+GEC Risk is a global governance, risk, integrity and reputation advisory firm providing strategic and tactical advice to boards, executives, investors and advisors around the world in multiple sectors including financial, utility, technology, infrastructure, think tank, academic and professional services.

 Our singular focus is to help our clients transform their risks into opportunity and even value.
 We do this by providing a variety of services including strategic and enterprise risk management; risk-based crisis and scenario services; alignment of governance, risk and reputation with business strategy; evaluating and structuring global risk, ethics, compliance and corporate responsibility programs; and education including Transforming Risk into Value and Giving Voice to Values in the Boardroom workshops.